Finbuckle/Finbuckle.MultiTenant/docs/Authentication.md

 - Cookie validation events are modified to validate that a tenant claim exists which matches the current requests tenant.
 Existing validation events are preserved.

+The following also happens if the `ItenantInfo` implementation has the appropriate property:
 - The default challenge scheme is set to the `ChallengeScheme` property of the `ITenantInfo` implementation.
 - 'LoginPath' for cookie authentication is set to the `CookieLoginPath` property